AndrewStanton94/impress.js/README.md

 ### new features

+  - **remote control** (press `p` in the presentation)

+    For controlling a presentation from another device, the remote control script opens a WebSocket channel to an impress-server (see https://github.com/jacekkopecky/impress-server) presumed running on the
+    machine that served the presentation files.

+    The remote control shows speaker notes (see below), the IDs of the current and next step, wall clock and time since start, and of course big buttons for going to the next or previous step.
+Keys `=` and `-` or the buttons `+` and `-` will make the speaker notes bigger and smaller.
+    Clicking/tapping the time display will reset it.
+Clicking/tapping the next-step ID will open a list of all IDs for quick jumping around in the presentation.

+    You can test it at http://jacek.soc.port.ac.uk/presentations/impress.js:
+      1. open the presentation in two browser windows (possibly one on a presenting machine and another on a mobile device)
+      1. in one window, press `p`, fill in some key (e.g. `abc`) - this window is now remote-controlled
+      1. in the other window, press `o` to open the remote control view; in the new view then fill in the same key `abc` and some password (the server uses the first password it sees for any given combination of presentation and key)
+      1. watch as the remote control view now controls the presentation in the first window
+      1. any window with this presentation and this key will be controlled by that remote control; the order of opening the conroller and the controlled windows doesn't matter; in fact any presentation that has the right password will control the others

+    You can press `p` in a presentation or in the remote control to be able to set the presentation key (the same presentation can be given in multiple places independently if the places use different RC keys).
+Setting also the password means the presentation will now forward all next()/prev()/goto() events to all listening presentations.

   - **presenter console** (press `c` in the presentation)

     The presenter console shows speaker notes (see below), current and next